Bella Hadid No Longer Cares About Ex The Weeknd Dating Selena Gomez

 “Not anymore, I think,” Yolanda replied.

 Though Yolanda didn’t delve deeper, her answer suggested that there was a time when the 21-year-old model had feelings about her ex’s new and very public relationship.
-In case you didn’t know, Bella and The Weeknd dated for one-and-a-half years from April 2015 to November 2016.
+In case you didn’t know, Bella and The Weeknd dated for a year and a half, from April 2015 to November 2016.
 Two months after splitting, The Weeknd was photographed making out with Gomez.
 The two are currently still together.

 MORE: Bella Hadid Is Being Roasted for Using ‘Dope’ and ‘Homeboy’ to Describe Sneakers

 Bella’s eagerness to move on might be because of a new man in her life.
 In June, after leaving a club together, the younger Hadid sister and Drake sparked dating rumors.
 The rumors were ignited recently when news broke that the 30-year-old rapper threw the model an extravagant 21st birthday party.
-Like the hard-hitting reporter he is, Cohen also had to ask Yolanda about Bella’s rumored new beau.
+Like the hard-hitting reporter he is, Cohen also asked Yolanda about Bella’s rumored new beau.

 “There are rumors that Bella is dating Drake.
 Is that true?”
 Cohen asked.